-Alicia Betts and Nadja Gmelch are project managers at the Association of Public Universities of Catalonia (ACUP).
+Alicia Betts and Nadja Gmelch are head of projects at the Association of Public Universities of Catalonia (ACUP).
 Their main areas of expertise and work are internationalisation of higher education (strategy, promotion and visibility of the university system) and university collaboration.